-One thing I have learned about life is that it is fluid.
+One thing I have learned about life is it's fluid.
 It continues to move even when I want it to just chill for a moment.
-This constant motion oftentimes include changes and adaptations.
-I haven't always been good with changes.
-I wanted consistency which often made me rigid.
+This constant motion often includes changes and adaptations.
+I haven't always been good with changes because I craved consistency which made me rigid.
 Rigidness is just as bad as a lack of consistency since it tends to hold you hostage.
 Thankfully, I didn't remain rigid and have since found flexibility.
 Flexibility is the happy place between having a schedule and accepting unforeseen changes.

-Flexibility has allowed me to create a learning environment which benefits my daughters.
+○Flexibility has allowed me to create a learning environment that benefits my daughters.

-Flexibility has allowed me to grow as a writer.
+○Flexibility has allowed me to grow as a writer, teacher, and creator.

 I understand being flexible isn't always easy.
 At one point, I felt like I was too flexible.
-During this time, nothing was ever consistent, and I felt the inconsistency hindered me from doing best.
-As I look back, I am sure that I didn't lose much during this time because I was able to learn a valuable lesson: eing fluid is gift.
+During this time, nothing was ever consistent, and I felt the inconsistency hindered me from doing my best.
+As I look back, I am sure that I didn't lose much during this time because I was able to learn a valuable lesson-being fluid is gift.

 Make it Plain